 Abstract

-The pastoralist households in arid and semi-arid lands of Kenya face recurrent climate-induced shocks, particularly droughts that erode livestock assets, trap families in poverty cycles leading to significant economic vulnerability of the communities living in this regions. .
+The pastoralist households in arid and semi-arid lands of Kenya face recurrent climate-induced shocks, particularly droughts that erode livestock assets, trap families in poverty cycles leading to significant economic vulnerability of the communities living in this regions.
 Index-Based Livestock Insurance (IBLI) has been promoted as an innovative risk management tool to enhance resilience and safeguard livelihoods, yet empirical evidence on its poverty-reducing effects at household level remains limited.
 This study investigated the impact of Index-Based Livestock Insurance (IBLI) on poverty alleviation among pastoralists in Hadado Sub-County, Wajir County, Kenya.
 The study employed a convergent parallel mixed-methods approach to collect primary from 286 pastoralist households through structured questionnaires and interview schedules.
 The quantitative analysis was conducted using the Difference-in-Differences (DiD) regression model and complemented by qualitative thematic analysis.
 The results revealed that households decision to participate in IBLI significantly reduced poverty levels, particularly during the midline (β = -1.253, p = 0.014) and endline phases (β = -0.827, p = 0.073).
 In spite of the modest uptake rate of 23.78%, insured households reported improved economic stability and reduced reliance on distress livestock sales.
 The study recommends that the National and County governments, in collaboration with insurance companies, enhance awareness, provide affordable insurance, and ensure timely payouts to strengthen the effectiveness of IBLI in drought-prone regions.

 Keywords: Index-based livestock insurance, poverty, pastoralists, ASALs, Difference-in-Differences, resilience, Kenya